yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

-### Task 2: Explore image-generation in the DALL-E playground
+### Task 2: Explore image generation in the DALL-E playground

-You can use the DALL-E playground in **Azure OpenAI Studio** to experiment with image-generation.
+You can use the DALL-E playground in **Azure OpenAI Studio** to experiment with image generation.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.